 Neurological Impairments such as:

-- Muscle coordination problems (other serious problems could cause this as well),
+- Muscle coordination problems (other serious issues could cause this as well),

 - Lack of coordination,